 This is a species that tortures its victims slowly to death in order to enjoy their agonies and then consume their life-force as they die.
+Not because they need to do so to live or anything, they just like it.
 Little wonder that the Velantians' allies saw fit to help them destroy it.

 It's probably not coincidence that the title of the Eddorian leader is also one of the titles of the German Kaiser ("All-Highest").